Non-equilibrium dynamics of electron emission from cold and hot graphene under proton irradiation

-Finally, we investigate the extent to which pre-existing electronic excitations in the graphene target influence subsequent electron emission.
-Non-equilibrium excited electrons, e.g.\ due to proton irradiation, will thermalize within a ps or even less through electron-electron scattering and then heat the lattice through electron-phonon scattering.
-This timescale is comparable to the time interval between successive ion impacts in modern ion beams, suggesting that finite lattice and electronic temperatures should be considered.
+Finally, we investigate how the local, pre-excited target material responds to external ion irradiation and how this affects intensity and duration of secondary electron pulses.
+Non-equilibrium excited electrons, e.g.\ due to proton irradiation, will thermalize within a ps or less through electron-electron scattering and then heat the lattice through electron-phonon scattering.
+This timescale is comparable to the time interval between successive ion impacts in modern ion sources.
 In addition, our RT-TDDFT simulations revealed that the duration of the secondary electron pulse is only around 1.5 fs (see Fig.\ \ref{gchar}).
-This is a fast time scale compared to thermalization, suggesting that the intensity of secondary electron emission can serve as a probe of the thermalization process that occurs in the target material following the excitation by the preceding incident ions~\cite{niggas_ion-induced_2022}.
-To separate the effects from the elevated electron and lattice temperature, we investigated proton irradiation on a cold lattice with elevated electronic temperature, and on an elevated lattice temperature with cold electrons.
+This is a fast time scale compared to thermalization, suggesting that the intensity of secondary electron emission can serve as a probe of the thermalization processes in the target material.
+To separate the effects of elevated electron and lattice temperatures, we investigated proton irradiation of a cold lattice with elevated electronic temperature and an elevated lattice temperature with cold electrons.
 We use electron and lattice temperatures from previous works based on two temperature models \cite{duvenbeck_computer_2004,zarkadoula_electronic_2014,fieret_fundamentals_2005}.

-From the experiments performed with the PIPS detector we calculate the electron yield $\gamma$.
-Fig. \ref{fig:PIPS_Yield} shows the dependence of the electron yield for different numbers of graphene layers, namely two, three and four.
-The resulting spectra are taken for Ar$^{+}$ ions with different kinetic energies and are fitted with a Furry distribution\ \cite{Furry_Distr_1937,Dietz_FurryDistr_2008}, which is a Polya distribution where $b=1$, to evaluate the respective electron yield as shown in Fig.\ \ref{fig:PIPS_Yield}.
-We find that there is no strong dependence on the kinetic energy of the projectile.
-The main variation of the different yields is observed for different layer numbers.
-For the two layer graphene a yield of approximately $\gamma=0.4$ electrons per ion, $\gamma=1.8$ electrons per ion for the three layer graphene and $\gamma=0.7$ electrons per ion for the four layer graphene sample can be observed.

-In Fig.\ \ref{fig:Tcom}, we compare the number of emitted secondary electrons from ground-state graphene to that from finite electronic or lattice temperature.
-Compared to our experiments on two layer graphene under $\mathrm{Ar}^{+}$ irradiation, which results in a secondary electron per ion of $\gamma\approx0.4$ (see Fig.\ \ref{fig:PIPS_Yield}), our proton irradiation results in a slightly larger secondary electron yield, where the maximum yield at the exit side is around $\gamma=0.53$, see Fig.\ \ref{fig:seccom}.